jwworth/jakeworth/content/blog/my-annual-review-2020.md

   a brilliant way to make networking feel less transactional.
 - The value of a great product manager is massive.
 The blog post [Momentum > Urgency](https://testobsessed.com/2020/02/momentum-urgency/) helps define this feeling for me.
-I've know a couple of Drews in my career and each one felt irreplaceable.
+I've known a couple of Drews in my career and each one felt irreplaceable.
 - I acquired enough design and project management ability to fill those roles, when required.
 Doing some of the [DailyUI](https://www.dailyui.co/) challenge